renec-chain/renec/docs/src/cli/transfer-tokens.md

 clump panic cousin hurt coast charge engage fall eager urge win love   # If this was a real wallet, never share these words on the internet like this!
 ====================================================================

-$ solana transfer --from my_solana_wallet.json 7S3P4HxJpyyigGzodYwHtCxZyUQe9JiBMHyRWXArAaKv 0.5 --allow-unfunded-recipient --url https://api.devnet.solana.com --fee-payer my_solana_wallet.json  # Transferring tokens to the public address of the paper wallet
+$ renec transfer --from my_solana_wallet.json 7S3P4HxJpyyigGzodYwHtCxZyUQe9JiBMHyRWXArAaKv 0.5 --allow-unfunded-recipient --url https://api.devnet.solana.com --fee-payer my_solana_wallet.json  # Transferring tokens to the public address of the paper wallet
 3gmXvykAd1nCQQ7MjosaHLf69Xyaqyq1qw2eu1mgPyYXd5G4v1rihhg1CiRw35b9fHzcftGKKEu4mbUeXY2pEX2z  # This is the transaction signature

-$ solana balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com
+$ renec balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://api.devnet.solana.com
-0.499995 SOL  # The sending account has slightly less than 0.5 SOL remaining due to the 0.000005 SOL transaction fee payment
+0.499995 RENEC  # The sending account has slightly less than 0.5 RENEC remaining due to the 0.000005 RENEC transaction fee payment

-$ solana balance 7S3P4HxJpyyigGzodYwHtCxZyUQe9JiBMHyRWXArAaKv --url https://api.devnet.solana.com
+$ renec balance 7S3P4HxJpyyigGzodYwHtCxZyUQe9JiBMHyRWXArAaKv --url https://api.devnet.solana.com
-0.5 SOL  # The second wallet has now received the 0.5 SOL transfer from the first wallet
+0.5 RENEC  # The second wallet has now received the 0.5 RENEC transfer from the first wallet

 ```

 ## Receive Tokens

 To receive tokens, you will need an address for others to send tokens to.
 In
-Solana, the wallet address is the public key of a keypair.
+Renec, the wallet address is the public key of a keypair.
 There are a variety
 of techniques for generating keypairs.
 The method you choose will depend on how
 you choose to store keypairs.
 Keypairs are stored in wallets.
 Before receiving
 tokens, you will need to [create a wallet](../wallet-guide/cli.md).